National Highway 10 (India)

-National Highway 10 (NH 10) (old NH 31A) is a national highway in North East India that connects Indo/Bangladesh border via Siliguri to Gangtok.
-It passes through the Indian states of West Bengal and Sikkim.The highway is being maintained by the National Highways and Infrastructure Development Corporation Limited (NHIDCL) from Rangpo to Ranipool (28 Km) in the state of Sikkim.
+National Highway 10 (NH 10) is a national highway in North East India that goes from Siliguri to Gangtok.
+It passes through the Indian states of West Bengal and Sikkim.The highway is being maintained by the National Highways and Infrastructure Development Corporation Limited (NHIDCL) from Rangpo to Ranipool (28 km) in the state of Sikkim.

+Before renumbering, the stretch between Siliguri and Sevoke was known as NH 31/C, while the section between Sevoke and Gangtok was known as NH 31A.